Islam Headworks

-The Islam Headworks, commonly known as Head Islam, is a headworks on the River Sutlej in Hasilpur Tehsil of the Punjab province of Pakistan.
+The Islam Headworks, commonly known as Head Islam, is a headworks on the River Sutlej in Hasilpur Tehsil (Bahawalpur District) of the Punjab province of Pakistan.
 It is used for irrigation and flood control.

-The barrage is about 15 km north of Hasilpur and about 7.5 km south of Luddan on the Vehari-Hasilpur road.
-It was completed in 1927 as the Sutlej Valley Project for irrigation of Nili Bar.
+The barrage is about 15 km north of Hasilpur city and about 7.5 km south of Luddan on the Vehari-Hasilpur road.
+It was completed in 1927 as the Sutlej Valley Project for irrigation of Neeli Bar.
 At 503 m long with a design discharge of 8500 m3/s, it has two off taking larger canals which irrigate 278,800 hectare of land in Southern Punjab and 283,300 hectare in the former Bahawalpur state.
 Mailsi Canal (150 m3/s) arises from its right bank and Bahawal Canal (150 m3/s) from the left; a third, smaller canal called Qaim Canal (15.8 m3/s) also arises from the left bank.